-In addition to creating comfortable outdoor spaces, exterior shades like the Draper@Home FlexShade® ZIP can be used as a solar control device over windows.
-They work much like interior shades but locating them on the outside of the window creates some definite advantages.
+In addition to creating comfortable outdoor spaces, exterior shades like the Draper At Home FlexShade® ZIP can be used as a solar control device over windows.
+It works much like interior shades but locating it on the outside of the window creates some definite advantages.

 Measuring the effectiveness of shades.

 On many shade fabric swatch cards you’ll see one or more columns of numbers called the solar heat gain coefficient (SHGC).
 The SHGC is the amount of solar radiation that gets through a window or other opening.
 This solar radiation an either be transmitted directly or absorbed (or both) and it is eventually released into your home as heat.

 How do you find out the SHGC?

 We use the solar equation, which is a representation of what happens to solar energy when it reaches your window.
 This equation defines SHGC.

 The value of SHGC ranges from 0 to 1.
 A lower SHGC means less solar heat is being transmitted, so the product is better at reducing HVAC costs in the summer.
 A high SHGC rating means the shade collects more solar heat during the colder months.

 For example, an exterior shade with an SHGC of 0.10 or lower prevents more than 90% of the solar energy from coming into the home and generating heat gain.

 In exterior applications darker color fabrics perform well in reducing SHGC.
 This is not the case in interior applications.